umigv/environment/README.md

 docker exec -it umarv-ros1 bash
 ```

-You can add a function to your `.bashrc` or `.zshrc` file as follows to simplify running the environment:
+You can add a function to your `.bashrc` or `.zshrc` file as follows to simplify running the environment (make sure to fill in the placeholders and remove the brackets!):

 ```sh
 # ROS 2: